Ruby logging library that provides the ability to add class/module specific filters

 logger.

-Hatchet also comes with three formatters, the PlainFormatter
+Hatchet also comes with three formatters, the PlainFormatter, the

 with no additional information or cleansing.